ubuntu-mate/ubuntu-mate.org/pages/get-involved-artwork.md

 ## Theme Testing and Fixing

 One of the best things about Ubuntu MATE, and all Linux distros, is the ability to customise your experience.
-Ubuntu MATE comes with the Ambiant-MATE theme as default, though users can choose from pre-installed themes or install their own.
+Ubuntu MATE comes with the Yaru-MATE theme as default, though users can choose from pre-installed themes or install their own.

 While most [GTK 2.x and GTK 3.x themes](https://mate-desktop.org/themes/) will